MP for South Suffolk

 Shadow Secretary of State for Defence

 James Cartlidge is the Conservative MP for South Suffolk, first elected in 2015.
-He has held ministerial roles at the Ministry of Defence and in the Treasury, and since July 2024 has served as Shadow Secretary of State for Defence.
-His parliamentary career includes work on the Public Accounts Committee and various defence, spending and governance roles.
+He has held ministerial roles including Minister of State for the Ministry of Defence (2023–2024) and Exchequer Secretary to the Treasury (2022–2023).
+Since July 2024 he has served as the Shadow Secretary of State for Defence.

-Three declared financial interests: donations and other support (including loans) related to activities as an MP.
+Three declared financial interests relate to donations and other support (including loans) to activities as an MP.

 Generated 21 February 2026